ahmetgunduz/pytorch-nlp-project-template/README.md

 # PyTorch Natural Language Processing Project Template
 This repository is mainly build upon [victoresque](https://github.com/victoresque/pytorch-template)'s repository, which is a perfect project for computer vision tasks.
 However, it was lacking configuration for Natural Language Processing (NLP) tasks, which are obviuosly different from computer vision or time series tasks.

-Even though there have been many great NLP frameworks published in last years e.g. AllenNLP, fasttext, torchtext, fastai, pytorch-nlp etc., this brought a big complexity and chaos in selection and usage of this frameworks.
-They all have advantages and disadvantages and one may not easily exploit them togerher easily and has to make a decision.
-In this project, I aim to provide **a low level api structure** in which any of these frameworks advantage can be exploited easily.
+There have been many great NLP frameworks published in last years e.g. AllenNLP, fasttext, torchtext, fastai, pytorch-nlp etc.However, this brought a big complexity and chaos in selection and usage of these frameworks.
+They all have advantages and disadvantages against each other.
+One may not easily exploit them together easily and has to make a decision.
+In this project, I aim to provide **a low level project structure** in which any of these frameworks' advantages can be exploited easily.
 For example, in the sample project I used Glove Embeddings by using pytorch-nlp, and what I needed was just to write a simple wrapper class.

 Please enjoy and any feedback is welcomed!!!

-PyTorch deep learning project made easy.

 <!-- @import "[TOC]" {cmd="toc" depthFrom=1 depthTo=6 orderedList=false} -->